 Just like the retention rate, the Churn rate indicates whether your engagement strategy is working effectively and users are coming back to your app.
 A high Churn rate is a clear sign that users don’t have enough motivation to come back to the application.

-Average revenue per user
+The average revenue per user

 Our final point for app metrics examples for startups is the average revenue per user.
 It is the main metric for analyzing your monetization strategy.
 Revenue includes all the income you get from ads, in-app purchases, subscriptions, and so on.